chubillkelvin/core-native-boilerplate/README.md

 4. Run either `yarn ios` or `yarn android` to test out the project.

+# How to rename project

+To rename the project, you can try out [react-native-rename](https://github.com/junedomingo/react-native-rename).

+Don't forget to update the `registeredAppName` in `app/bootstrap.ts`.

 # Development

 You can run `yarn run check` to format your code with prettier, lint your code, check for code style and compile it with typescript all in one go.